jrobison153/hopper/README.md

 # Introduction
+Code name Hopper

-Application responsible for processing tickers that have not been previously decorated
+Application responsible for processing tickers that have not been previously decorated, i.e. a hopper full of tickers to feed to the decoration service

 # Usage